Asthma 101

 What are common triggers for asthma?

-Different things can act as triggers for different people, but common asthma triggers include exercise, illness and allergens such as pollen.
-Triggers can also come from certain medications, the weather, stress, smoke and even some foods.
+Each person’s trigger may be different, but the most common triggers are exercise, illness, and allergens, such as pollen.
+Triggers can also come from certain medications, the weather, stress, smoke, and even some foods.

-What should I do if I suffer an asthma attack?
+What should I do if I have an asthma attack?

-The best way to handle an asthma attack is to be prepared.
-Your allergist can help you create an asthma action plan, which can include specific steps to prevent and manage an asthma attack.
+The best way to deal with an asthma attack is to be prepared.
+Your allergist will help you create an asthma action plan, which may include specific steps to prevent and control an asthma attack.

-If an attack does occur, stay calm and use the medications your allergist has prescribed.
-These are typically administered with an inhaler.
+If an attack occurs, stay calm and take the medications prescribed by your allergist, which are usually administered with an inhaler.

-Seek medical treatment if your coughing or shortness of breath persists or seems to get worse.
+Seek medical treatment if your cough or shortness of breath persists or seems to worsen.

-There is no cure for asthma, but there are effective treatments available.
-The best way to manage your asthma is to work with an allergist.
-Studies show that people with asthma who see a specialist such as an allergist reduce their:
+While there is no cure for asthma, there are several effective treatments.
+The best way to control asthma is to see an allergist.
+Studies show that people with asthma who see a knowledgeable professional, such as an allergist, reduce:

 Don’t let asthma hold you back!
-Use the Find an Allergist tool and begin to take back control of your life.
+Use the Find an Allergist tool and start taking back control of your life.